Animal welfare and rights in Canada: Legislation

 The Criminal Code includes special protections for cattle, horses, mules, donkeys, pigs, sheep, and goats, but excludes chicken and fish, which make up the majority of animals raised and killed for food in Canada.
 The federal Health of Animals Act concerns the welfare of animals during transport and loading.
 This law prohibits overcrowding and sets a maximum amount of time that an animal can be transported without food, water, or rest: 52 hours for ruminants, 36 hours for monogastric animals.
 The federal Meat Inspection Act sets down regulations on inspections and slaughter.
 The law permits electric prods and does not require chickens and domesticated rabbits to be unconscious before slaughter.
-In 2014, Canada enacted a ban on gestation crates.

 Canadian provinces vary in their provisions for farm animal welfare.
 However, animal agriculture is generally exempt from anti-cruelty and duty of care provisions of provincial animal welfare legislation.

-There is no federal legislation specifically regulating animal testing.
+Animal testing for cosmetics was made illegal in 2023.
 In Ontario, Manitoba, Newfoundland, Labrador, Alberta, and Saskatchewan animals used in research are exempt from duty of care and/or prohibitions on causing distress.

 In 2014 and again in 2020, Canada received a D out of possible grades A,B,C,D,E,F,G on World Animal Protection's Animal Protection Index.

 Animals used for food

 Animal agriculture

 In 2015, Canada slaughtered 660.96 million chickens, a steady increase from 621.82 million in 2007; 2.48 million cattle (on federally inspected farms), down from 3.61 million in 2004; and 20.41 million hogs.
 Statistics on the number of aquatic animals raised and killed are not forthcoming, but in 2010 Canadian aquaculture produced 160,924 tons of aquatic animals.

 In 2014 Canada had 1.4 million head of dairy cattle.
 In 2014, there were 1007 registered egg farms in Canada with an average of 20,192 hens each, for a total of 20.33 million egg-laying hens.
-According to a 2012 document by the Society for the Prevention of Cruelty to Animals of British Columbia, over 90% of Canadian egg-laying hens live in battery cages.
+According to a 2012 document by the Society for the Prevention of Cruelty to Animals of British Columbia, 80% of Canadian egg-laying hens live in battery cages.
+In 2016 Egg Farmers of Canada pledged to phase out battery cages by 2036.
+As of 2024, 18% of Canadian egg production is cage-free, compared to 39% in the US and 77% in the UK.

 In addition to battery cages, extreme confinement of calves in veal crates is legal in Canada, as is the removal of farm animal body parts (for instance, debeaking and castration) without anesthesia.

+In 2014 the National Farm Animal Care Council, an industry body which lays down codes of practice for handling domestic animals, pledged to phase out the use of gestation crates by 2024.
+In 2020, the NFACC pushed back its commitment to 2029.
+Gestation crates in Canada are still widely used in pork production.